 Beta Sigma Omega Chapter members continued to focus its efforts on “providing service to all mankind” by providing service to the Oklahoma City Community.
 Whether it was partnering with the NAACP in support of the passage of a Federal Anti-Lynching Bill in1939, partnering with the Urban League to establish a Well Baby Clinic, or providing financial support for Oklahoma City Sanitation workers strike, the ladies were there leading the way!
 Beta Sigma Omega sponsored its first Miss Fashionetta program in the 1950s.
 This endeavor was an effort to provide high schools young ladies with the opportunity to be exposed to exposure to cultural, social, educational and self development activities as well as earn self help scholarships.
 Additional examples of “service” include the following: Food Basket Project for the needy, secured a bus for the Jeltz Senior Center Project, supported the arts by sponsoring its Annual Pre Winter Youth Concert and provided leadership while working with community partners on the Assault on Illiteracy Project.
 The members of Beta Sigma Omega Chapter sponsored the Ebony Fashion Fair tour where its proceeds were used to support local scholarships and community service projects.
 Finally, today all sorors living in the state of Oklahoma can proudly display on their automobiles an authentic AKA Oklahoma License Plate due to Beta Sigma Omega’s working directly with the Oklahoma Legislature to approve this feat!

-Beta Sigma Omega Chapter has contributed six women to the Mid-Western Region Leadership as Regional Director: Dorothy King Tucker, Dorothy Parker, Wanda Fleming Johnson, Nettie B. Fisher, Vicki Miles-LaGrange and our current leader, Maggieann Whatley Green.
+Beta Sigma Omega Chapter has contributed seven women to the Mid-Western Region Leadership as Regional Director: Dorothy King Tucker, Dorothy Parker, Wanda Fleming Johnson, Nettie B. Fisher, Vicki Miles-LaGrange, Maggieann Whatley Green, and our current leader, Anika Wilson Starling.
 Beta Sigma Omega continues to provide strong leaders at all levels of the sorority.